What is Amenorrhea?

 Eat calcium-rich foods

 Dairy products like milk, yogurt, and cheese are calcium-rich options.
-Some other sources of calcium include: leafy greens like kale, seeds like sesame and chia*, beans and lentils, almonds, canned salmon, and tofu.
-You may be wondering if calcium supplement is right for you.
+Some other sources of calcium include leafy greens like kale, seeds like sesame and chia*, beans and lentils, almonds, canned salmon*, and tofu.
+You may be wondering if a calcium supplement is right for you.
 Calcium is best absorbed in food-form.
 If you are not eating enough calories, calcium foods alone will not help improve your bone density.

 It is also important to note that we only absorb about 300-500mg of calcium at a time, so supplements with higher amounts are not helpful.
 Be aware that calcium supplements may cause some constipation and upset stomach.
 Work with your dietitian to choose quality supplements that are better tolerated and absorbed as you work on improving your nutrition.